 Although a Beneficial Shareholder may not be recognized directly at the Meeting for the purposes of voting Common Shares registered in the name of his, her or its broker (or an agent of the broker), a Beneficial Shareholder may attend the Meeting as proxyholder for the registered shareholder and vote the Common Shares in that capacity.
-A Beneficial Shareholder who wishes to attend the Meeting and indirectly vote his, her or its Common Shares as proxyholder for the registered shareholder, should enter his, her or its own name in the blank space on the form of proxy provided and return the same to his, her or its broker (or broker's agent) in accordance with the instructions provided by such broker (or agent), and ensure that you are registered as a proxyholder with Computershare in accordance with the instructions set out under "Appointment and Revocation of Proxies" set out above, all well in advance of the Meeting.
+A Beneficial Shareholder who wishes to attend the Meeting and indirectly vote his, her or its Common Shares as proxyholder for the registered shareholder, should enter his, her or its own name in the blank space on the form of proxy provided and return the same to his, her or its broker (or broker's agent) in accordance with the instructions provided by such broker (or agent), well in advance of the Meeting.